 USD 2,338 2,026 *

-For information while the law, regulations, principles and processes covered in the course apply to both medical devices and in vitro diagnostic (IVD) devices, the tutor’s primary experience is with medical devices rather than IVDs.
+Please note that while the law, regulations, principles and processes covered in the course apply to both medical devices and in-vitro-diagnostics (IVDs), the trainer’s primary experience is with medical devices.

 Upon completion of this seminar, participants will: